SUS 600. Communications Workshop. (1 h)

 SUS 715.
 Environmental Sustainability in a Global Context.
 (2 h)

 SUS 720.
-Sustainability Practices & Policy in a National Context.
+Sustainability Practices and Policy in a National Context.
 (1 h)

 This seminar is designed specifically for graduate students in sustainability, students who are early and mid-career professionals looking to transition into careers in sustainability or environmental protection through business, government, NGOs, policy institutes or non-profits.
 Students will hear from and meet with a range of experts in climate change and sustainability, learn about the work they do and get a clear understanding of the challenges they face (practically and politically) and the impact they can have.
 This seminar will model possible career paths and provide networking opportunities.